tundesamuel14/deepregime-transformer/README.md

-DeepRegime: Transformer-Based Market Regime Modeling and Risk-Managed Allocation
+DeepRegime: Transformer-Based Market Regime Classification and Risk-Managed Allocation

-This repository contains an end-to-end framework for detecting market regimes using a Transformer-based sequence model and applying those regimes to dynamic risk allocation.
-The project demonstrates how regime-aware exposure control can improve risk-adjusted returns relative to static buy-and-hold benchmarks.

-The workflow includes:

-Data preparation and feature engineering

-Regime labeling (via KMeans on SPY/VIX structure)

-Transformer-based sequence classification

-Inference on historical windows

-Backtesting dynamic exposure strategies

-Evaluation using cumulative return, Sharpe ratio, volatility, and drawdowns
+This repository implements a Transformer-based market regime classifier trained on SPY/VIX features and integrates it into a dynamic exposure strategy.
+The objective is to demonstrate how sequence models can identify structural market regimes and how these predictions can be used to construct risk-managed trading strategies with improved risk-adjusted performance.

-1. Project Overview
+1. Overview

-Financial markets transition through distinct volatility and trend environments, commonly called "regimes."
-Examples include:

-Low-volatility, trend-friendly periods

-High-volatility, crisis periods

-Mean-reversion phases

-Risk-off events

-Understanding and predicting these regimes is central to professional quantitative investing.
-This project implements:

-A Transformer encoder that processes the most recent 60 days of SPY/VIX features

-A classification head that assigns each window to a regime

-A leveraged dynamic exposure strategy driven by the predicted regime

-A full backtesting engine to measure economic value
+Financial markets exhibit distinct regimes such as high-volatility distress periods and low-volatility expansion periods.
+Identifying these regimes enables:

+Controlled exposure to risk

+Downside protection during turbulent periods

+Improved Sharpe ratios

+More stable long-term performance

+This project builds a regime-detection framework using a Transformer classifier and evaluates its economic usefulness in a backtesting environment.

-2. Directory Structure
+2. Project Structure
 deepregime-transformer/
 │
 ├── deepregime/
 │   ├── models/
 │   │   └── transformer_regime.py       # Transformer architecture
 │   ├── training/
-│   │   ├── dataset.py                   # Sliding window dataset construction
+│   │   ├── dataset.py                  # Sliding window dataset generation
-│   │   └── train_transformer.py         # Model training loop
+│   │   └── train_transformer.py        # Training script
-│   ├── inference.py                     # Inference for last-N windows
+│   ├── inference.py                    # Inference utilities
 │   └── backtest/
-│       └── backtest_leverage.py         # Backtest logic for regime-based strategies
+│       └── backtest_leverage.py        # Backtesting logic
 │
 ├── data/
-│   └── regimes/                         # SPY/VIX regime-labelled parquet data
+│   └── regimes/                         # Parquet files containing regime labels (SPY + VIX)
 │
 ├── notebooks/
-│   └── Regime_Transformer_Demo.ipynb    # Full demonstration notebook
+│   └── Regime_Transformer_Demo.ipynb    # End-to-end demonstration notebook
 │
 ├── plots/
 │   ├── regime_predictions.png